bbailleux/Orange-Boosted-Bootstrap/site/content/docs/0.0/components/buttons.md

 ---

 {{< callout info >}}
-You can find here the [OUDS Button guidelines](https://unified-design-system.orange.com/472794e18/p/48a788-button).
+You can find here the [OUDS Button design guidelines](https://unified-design-system.orange.com/472794e18/p/48a788-button).
 {{< /callout >}}

 ## Base class

 OUDS Web has a base `.btn` class that sets up basic styles such as padding and content alignment.
 By default, `.btn` controls have a transparent border and background color, but still defines basic focus and hover styles.

 {{< example >}}
 <button type="button" class="btn">Base class</button>
 {{< /example >}}

 The `.btn` class is intended to be used in conjunction with our button variants, or to serve as a basis for your own custom styles.

 <!-- OUDS mod: no warning callout about `:focus`/`:focus-visible` since OUDS Web provides a default visible focus for each focusable element -->

 ## Standard variants

 OUDS Web includes several button variants, each serving its own semantic purpose, with a few extras thrown in for more control.

 {{< example >}}
 <button type="button" class="btn btn-default">Default</button>